ajg/neat/README.md

 ----------

  - Templates can be compiled directly in the target language, which can produce very fast output.
- - Templates can be verified and type-checked in the target language, which can eliminate a large class of errors.
+ - Templates can be verified and type-checked in the target language, eliminating a large class of errors.
  - Templates can be given data in its natural (often typed) form, with no need for an intermediary.
- - Template functionality can be extended easily using any tool (e.g. functions) available in the target language.
+ - Template functionality can be extended easily and seamlessly using any facility (e.g. functions) available in the target language.

 Disadvantages
 -------------

- - Processing templates requires an additional compilation step (though any decent build system mitigates the issue.)
+ - Processing templates requires an additional compilation step (though any decent build system can mitigate the issue.)
  - Creating dynamic templates is difficult in statically-compiled languages.

 Components